ese3500/final-project-yanfu-srikrishna/README.md

 Formulate key software requirements here.

+The software component would be responsible for sensor collection, analysis, and decisions.
+First, we take in the ultrasonic sensor information to determine the distance to the obstance and combine it with the angle sensor to determine the poisition of obstacles.
+The robot will act on the information and determine how to steer and move the robot.
+There will also be an IoT component where we connect with a remote device/controller that allows manual override if necessary.

 ### 5. Hardware Requirements Specification (HRS)

 Formulate key hardware requirements here.
+The untrasonic sensor will be responsible for connecting information while the servo will serve to rotate the sensor to get 360 degrees of detection.
+The motors on the base of the rover will serve to provide torque and move the robot.
+A battery will serve to provide power for the robot.
+We will most likely need to implement power management system depending on the requirements of the components.

 ### 6. MVP Demo